Somsubhra Nath

 Assistant Professor

-Molecular Biology of the cells attracted me since my days through B.Sc. in Zoology honors from Presidency College (not a University then) and later on, M.Sc. in Biochemistry from the University of Calcutta.
-Following this, I got trained in the areas of Molecular Biology through PhD from CSIR-Indian Institute of Chemical Biology and post-doctoralship from University of Texas Medical Branch at Galveston and University of Nebraska Medical Centre at Omaha.
-I started my independent research career from Saroj Gupta Cancer Centre & Research Institute, till joining Presidency University from where I continue pursuing my research works on “Basic and Translational Cancer Biology”.
+Molecular Biology of the cells attracted me since my days of B.Sc. in Zoology honors from Presidency College (not a University then) and later on, M.Sc. in Biochemistry from the University of Calcutta.
+Following this, I got trained in the areas of Molecular Biology of cancer cells during PhD from CSIR-Indian Institute of Chemical Biology and post-doctoralship from the University of Texas Medical Branch at Galveston and the University of Nebraska Medical Centre at Omaha.
+I started my independent research career from Saroj Gupta Cancer Centre & Research Institute, till joining the Presidency University, in July 2022, from where my lab is pursuing works on ‘Basic and Translational Cancer Research’.The three ongoing focus areas are as follows:

 Among the malignant solid tumors, the presence of breast cancer stem cells, also known as tumor initiating cells (TIC), is well documented in breast cancer.
 These TIC populations are held responsible for disease recurrence and drug resistance in breast cancer.
 However, existing cancer therapies are unable to target these cell populations.

-Aneuploidy is a prominent feature among mature malignant cells, little is known about the background ploidy status of TIC of breast cancer origin.
-In our study, we aim to determine the ploidy status of TIC populations from malignant primary breast malignancies as well as breast cancer cell lines.
-Based on these information, we aim to develop therapeutic strategy for imposing aneuploidy burden in breast-TICs as a preventive measure.
+While aneuploidy is a prominent feature among mature malignant cells, little is known about the background ploidy status of TIC of breast cancer origin.
+We are searching the ploidy status of TIC populations of breast cancer origin.
+As augmenting aneuploidy is synthetically lethal for cancer cells, we aim to explore ploidy perturbation of these TIC populations as a mode of their eradication.

 Address